oVirt/ovirt-site/source/feature/pki.html.md

 During session initiation the internal engine certificate authority is sent to the spice client as trusted root so session can be established.

+Caveats: current setup does not support intermediate certificates.

 #### libvirt--SSL-->libvirt or qemu--SSL-->qemu

 Used for migration, mutual authentication using vdsm certificate.

+Caveats: current setup does not support intermediate certificates.

 #### ovirt-node--SSL-->ovirt-engine

 Used for registration protocol, the web certificate is pulled out of the SSL handshake and trusted based on fingerprint.
 Then SSH public key (engine certificate public key) is retrieved and installed for root user.

+Caveats:ovirt-node does not perform revocation check.

 #### log-collector--SSH-->hosts